ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 Once the process of tracking backwards reaches the nearest Superblock, it is no longer necessary to fetch each regular block header.
 If the target block exists between the most recent Superblock and the previous Superblock, the client can request the target block's header and TXID field directly and verify the checksum using the list in the Superblock.
 If the target block is further back, the client only has to request each previous Superblock, until the target block is included in a Superblock.

 ### Following the chain forward
-In some cases the client might have part of the block chain cached (headers only).
+In some cases the client might have part of the blockchain cached (headers only).
 New blocks keep being added, but the client does not need to be aware of that process.
 Should, later on, the client wish to verify inclusion of a more recent transaction, the chain can also be followed forward from the client's cache.
 This may be done through only one Master node, but at the end of the process the client must verify the final block checksum against multiple nodes, to prevent a malicious Master node from tinkering with the chain and feeding the client false information in this scenario.

 ## Required fields